IBM/chopstix/docs/tracing.md

     chop-marks binary function_name

 to obtain the list of being/end addresses corresponding to the entry/exit points of the *function_name* without requiring further address math.
-The parameters can be directly fed into the `chop trace` command as following:
+Specifically, the command will output a string with the `-begin`/`-end` addresses of the region of interest as well as the `-module` option if the symbol is found in one of the dynamic libraries.
+These options can be directly fed into the command line options of `chop trace` and `chop-perf-invok` commands.
+For instance, the `chop trace` command can be executed as following:

     chop trace $(chop-marks binary function_name) EXTRA_TRACING_OPTIONS ./binary BINARY_ARGUMENTS